kwescon1/pixel_car_service_api/README.md

-# Pixel Car Service Booking API
+# Pixel Car Service API

-Welcome to the Pixel Car Service Booking API, the server-side component of the car service booking application.
+Welcome to the Car Service Booking API backend, the server-side component of the car service booking application.
 This backend is built with Laravel and provides RESTful APIs for managing car services, mechanics, and bookings.
 The backend is containerized using Docker, making it easy to set up and deploy alongside the separated frontend.

-## Project Structure

 ```plaintext
 carservice_api/